JonJagger/cyber-dojo/readme.txt

       manifest.json parameters
 ------------------------------------------------------------------------
 DOCKER'D SERVER
-  running your own Docker'd cyber-dojo server installing languages on a docker server pulling from the cyberdojo github repo
+  running your own docker'd cyber-dojo server installing languages on a docker'd server pulling from the cyberdojo github repo
 ------------------------------------------------------------------------
 RAW SERVER